-- Does NOT guarantee you will no longer receive marketing messages.
-We can only opt you out from databases we maintain.
+- Does NOT guarantee you will no longer receive marketing messages in general.
+We can opt you out only from databases we maintain.
 Your information may appear on databases maintained by companies other than ours.

 K. Requesting Deletion of Your Information

-We are happy to delete any of your personal information that we house upon request.
+We are happy to delete any of your personal information that we possess upon request.
 You may request deletion in multiple ways:

-- Clicking the “Do Not Sell My Personal Information” button located on our homepage of each of our websites and following the simple instructions regarding submitting a deletion request; or
+- Clicking the “Manage Your Privacy Preferences” button located on our homepage of each of our websites and following the simple instructions regarding submitting a deletion request; or

 - Sending an email to firstname.lastname@example.org.
 You will need to provide your full name and any variants of your name (Robert Smith, Bob Smith, Bobby Smith, etc.), your current full address, and your telephone number(s) so that we can identify your record(s) for deletion.
 We recommend that you also supply any previous addresses so we can be sure to delete those as well; or